mailchimp/content-style-guide/13-writing-for-translation.html.md

 * Uncommon foreign words (use "genuine,” not “bona fide”)
 * Unnecessary abbreviations (use "for example,” not “e.g.”)
 * Converting one part of speech into another if it isn’t already commonly used (use "Send us an email” instead of “message us”)
-* Nonstandard or indirect verb usage (use “he says,” not “he’s like” or “he was all”)
+* Non-standard or indirect verb usage (use “he says,” not “he’s like” or “he was all”)
 * Double negatives
 * Synonyms, generally.
 Don't use a lot of different words for the same thing in a single piece of writing.
 Instead of mixing it up with “campaign,” “newsletter,” “bulletin,” etc., pick one term and stick with it.

 ### Beware words with multiple meanings

 **“Once”** (could mean “one time,” “after,” “in the past,” or “when”)
-- Yes: After you login, you will see your account’s Dashboard.
+- Yes: After you log in, you will see your account’s Dashboard.
-- No: Once you login, you will see your account’s Dashboard.
+- No: Once you log in, you will see your account’s Dashboard.

 **“Right”** (could mean “correct,” “the opposite of left,” “politically conservative,” etc.)